jackrosenthal/kajiki/docs/text-templates.rst

 Control Flow
 ============

-FastPt provides several tags that affect the rendering of a template.
+Kajiki provides several tags that affect the rendering of a template.
 The following template "control_flow.txt" illustrates:

 .. code-block:: none